London Borough of Lambeth

 The council can still ask for larger minimum sizes.
 These new minimum sizes apply throughout England to HMOs licensed under a mandatory HMO or additional licensing scheme.

-The council keeps a public register of licensed HMOs that can be searched on the council’s website.
-If you want to new the full register, you will need to contact the council.
+Lambeth Council keeps a public register of licensed HMOs that can be searched on the council’s website.
+If you want to view the full register, you will need to contact the council.

-If you are the landlord of one of those properties, its important you act now and get your property licensed to avoid facing the consequences of non-compliance.
+If you are the landlord of one of those properties, it’s important to get your property licensed to avoid the consequences of non-compliance.

 Ignore the law and you could pay a heavy price.
 You risk being prosecuted by the council and if found guilty you could get a criminal record, be fined an unlimited amount and ordered to pay court costs and a victim surcharge.